Services For Tenants Including Legal Advice and Advocacy With Clear Answers For Questions Such As:

 It is somewhat common that a lease will contain a 'no pets' clause; however, any such provision within a lease agreement is void despite the agreement...Learn More

 Certain events, such as a major fire, flood or serious water damage, tornado or windstorm, or other unforeseen circumstances, including changes in law, may...Learn More

 When a landlord seeks to evict a tenant for the 'own use' of the Landlord, including certain close family members, the landlord must genuinely possess a good...Learn More

 There are many various ways that a tenant may cause damage or injury that results in losses to a landlord.
 When the landlord suffers such losses the landlord...Learn More

-What Can a Tenant Do If a Landlord Fails to Make Repairs?
-A Landlord Has the Duty to Perform Maintenance and Repairs In a Timely Manner.
-When the Landlord...Learn More
+What Can a Tenant Do If a Landlord Delays Repairs?
+Whereas a Landlord Is Required to Perform Maintenance and Repairs In a Timely Manner But Fails to Do So a...Learn More

-Can a Landlord Take Pictures of a Rental Unit Occupied By a Tenant?
-A Landlord May Enter, With Proper Notice, An Occupied Apartment With the Intent of...Learn More
+Does a Landlord Have a Right to Take Pictures of a Rental Unit Occupied By a Tenant?
+A Landlord May Enter, With Proper Notice, An Occupied Apartment With...Learn More

 Whereas a tenant holds the right to return following a renovation to the unit previously occupied by the tenant, the question may arise as to what extent of...Learn More